SitrakaResearchAndPOC/KarliBTS_LXD/README.md

 lxc exec KarliBTS -- ./osmocon -m c123xor -p /dev/ttyUSB0 -c trx.highram.bin
 ```
 Tape ctrl+shift+T

+## Find ARFCN
+Tape `*#*#4636#*#*` and choose GSM only on your Android phone
+Installing network signal guru on your android phone
+And finding the arfcn that this one is connect
+Let's name this arfcn as ARFCN

 ## Terminal 2
 ```
 lxc exec KarliBTS -- osmocom/trx/src/host/layer23/src/transceiver/transceiver -a ARFCN